arpan-ghosh/fec-individual-contribution-engine/README.md

 # fec-individual-contribution-engine
 Scrape the FEC API of the United States government to perform individual contribution analysis and financial analysis on a grassroots level based on a corpus of last names, searching by state, zipcode, etc.

-Currently there is a script (`count_indian_surname_candidate_support.py`) that will take in a corpus of last names, which has been defaulted with surnames of South-Asian (mostly Indian) origin.
+Currently there is a script (`count_indian_surname_candidate_support.py`) that will take in a corpus of last names, which has been defaulted with surnames of South Asian (mostly Indian, Hindu) origin.
 The script will execute a search of each last name, for each state in the U.S. and read the memo of each result and tokenize the memo string.

 After the memo string is tokenized, there is a function that will search for a candidate name and increment the surname's and state's value for that candidate by one.
 Currently, the data structure holding all this data is a n=3 nested dictionary.